-OAFlux and buoy winds.
-It is defined as RMS = $\sqrt{\frac{1}{N}\sum{i=1}^{N}(\chi_i-\chi{bi})^2}$ , where N denotes the total number of daily winds (including speed, direction, zonal, and meridional components) over the 126 buoy locations, $x_i$ is the OAFlux daily wind, and $x{bi}$ the buoy counterpart.
-While RMS difference is often applied in buoy comparison studies [e.g., Ebuchi et al., 2002; Wentz et al., 2005; Quilfen et al., 2007], some studies also prefer the use of standard deviation (STD) difference [e.g., Mears et al., 2001; Bourassa et al., 2003; Kunkee et al., 2008].
+The buoy evaluation is based on three commonly used measures.
+The first one is the overall mean of daily differences between the OAFlux and buoy winds.
+This measure represents the mean bias of the OAFlux wind time series with regard to buoy measurements.
+The second measure is the root-mean-square (RMS) difference between daily OAFlux and buoy winds.
+It is defined as RMS = $\sqrt{\frac{1}{N} \sum{i=1}^{N} (x_i - x{bi})^2}$, where N denotes the total number of daily winds (including speed, direction, zonal, and meridional components) over the 126 buoy locations, x_i is the OAFlux daily wind, and x{bi} the buoy counterpart.
+While RMS difference is often applied in buoy comparison studies [e.g. Ebuchi 2002; Wentz et al. 2005; Quilfen et al. 2007], some studies also prefer the use of standard deviation (STD) difference [e.g. Mears et al. 2001; Bourassa et al. 2003; Kunkee et al. 2008].
 Although both measures reflect the spread or variability of the analyzed winds relative to buoy measurements, the STD difference is the RMS difference with respect to the mean difference.
 The third measure is the correlation coefficient (CC) that examines the strength of the linear relationship between daily OAFlux and buoy time series.
 CC is a scalar measure and computes for each component.
-For the wind vector time series, a vector correlation would be a better representation of vector (wind speed and direction) differences [Kundu, 1976; Freilich, 1997; Bourassa et al., 2003].
-Following Kundu [1976], let W(t) = u(t) + iv(t) be the complex representation of the wind vector at time t, the complex correlation coefficient between vector wind time series of OAFlux (denoted by the subscript "o") and buoy (denoted by the subscript "b") is defined as
+For the wind vector time series, a vector correlation would be a better representation of vector (wind speed and direction) differences

+[Kundu 1976; Freilich 1997; Bourassa et al. 2003].
+Following Kundu [1976], let W(t)=u(t) + iv(t) be the complex representation of the wind vector at time t, the complex correlation coefficient between vector wind time series of OAFlux (denoted by the subscript "o") and buoy (denoted by the subscript "b") is defined as